-Mom upset over water fight at school
+Mom upset over water fight at school in light of recent school shootings

-A Lee County mom kept her son home from school on Monday because he told her they were having a water gun fight and she felt it was inappropriate in the wake of the recent school shootings.
+CAPE CORAL, Fla. -- A Lee County mom kept her son home from school on Monday because he told her they were having a water gun fight and she felt it was inappropriate in the wake of the recent school shootings.

 She said during a time when students are put through active shooter training, encouraging students to shoot what she calls water guns at each other is inappropriate.

 But the Lee County School District is calling them "squirt toys," and says they're not water guns.

 "What is this?
 Put the fun back in the gun?
 I don't understand it.
 It completely contradicts everything they stand for," the mom said.